Synthetixio/synthetix-docs/content/incentives.md

 ## Secondary incentives

-In addition to the two primary forms of incentives, Synthetix also runs various incentives to trial different behaviour and/or balance out particular dynamics.
-These are either paid with a portion of the weekly inflationary SNX, or with SNX from the synthetixDAO treasury.
+In addition to the two primary forms of incentives, Synthetix also runs various incentives to create on-ramps, balance out particular dynamics, or trial different behaviour.
+These are either paid with a portion of the weekly inflationary SNX when implemented at the protocol level, or with SNX from the synthetixDAO treasury if they are just trials.

 ### sUSD/DAI-USDC-USDT liquidity on Curve